 In order to get top dollar for your home, you need to set the price high enough to maximize the return without it being so high that buyers won’t be willing to submit offers.
 Buyers know the market and will be comparing your home to others.

-A comparative market analysis, or CMA, will show you what similar homes in your neighborhood are selling for.
+Get a comparative market analysis, or CMA.
+It will show you what similar homes in your neighborhood are selling for.
 It will also show you those homes that didn’t sell and the ones you are currently competing with.
 A CMA provided by a local REALTOR® is usually much more accurate than an automated estimate from a national website.
-If you’d like a complementary CMA from a local North San Diego County REALTOR®, no strings attached, go to my home valuation page.
+If you’d like a complementary CMA from a local North San Diego County REALTOR®, no strings attached, please go to my home valuation page.

 Correctly Market the Home